 Minutes prior to 2005 are available in the Archives and Rare Books Library.
 Please call 513-556-1959 or email email@example.com to make an appointment to view the records.

 Yes.
-Because of limited staffing, appointments are required, particularly if you are traveling a distance or intend to conduct extensive research.
-Please call 513-556-1959 or email us at email@example.com to schedule an appointment.
+Please call 513-556-1959 or email us at firstname.lastname@example.org to schedule an appointment.
 Please contact the library staff in advance of your visit as some materials are located in remote storage centers, requiring 1-2 weeks to retrieve.

 No. We welcome research visits to the library and you may search our records of genealogical interest at your leisure during regular hours.
 If you cannot visit, we recommend that patrons consult Hamilton County Genealogical Society for a list of professional researchers.

 We will search the specific record sets of genealogical interest including Hamilton County Wills, Hamilton County Declarations of Intent, and Cincinnati Birth and Death records.
 However, we do not conduct general genealogical research.
-Please note that it is especially helpful for genealogical research if you call or email the library in advance.
+Please note that appointments are required to visit the library.
 For ease of service, you may download this genealogical records request form , print and mail it to the address listed on the form.
 We do NOT accept genealogical requests via email or phone, though you can contact us in those ways to find out how to make a request.

 Yes.
 We have birth records for the City of Cincinnati covering 1874-1909 and death records for the City of Cincinnati covering 1865-1909.
 These records have been digitized and are available online.